A Man, A Plan, A Canal — Trust

 So here I am, alone in a Miami hotel room, cursing the universe for this test of trust but also… weirdly excited to see just how much I can trust her.

 Which means I finally get to use my favorite palindrome.
-Because everything truly is backwards right now, but somehow still spelling out its own meaning in every direction you read it.
+Because everything truly is backwards right now, but somehow still spelling out its meaning in every direction you read it.

 Look how iconic this is: